z3tt/Z3tt/content/top/about.md

 ###### Speaker SIG "Young Modellers in Ecology" (2015-2019)
 - Speaker of the **Special Interest Group "YoMos" of the [Ecological Society of Germany, Austria & Switzerland (GfOe)](https://www.gfoe.org/en)**
-- Lead of theorganizational teams and chair of international conferences and workshops
+- Lead of the organizational teams and chair during international conferences and workshops

 ###### Parental leave (2017-2018)
 - *Full-time:* December 2017 and May-July 2018